 Conservation Value of the North American Boreal Forest from an Ethnobotanical Perspective

-Biodiversity, Environmental rights forests, Indigenous Peoples, eco-assets, community and culture, conservation, species at risk, policy, land use, human health and well-being, Indigenous protected and conserved areas, climate change, natural capital
+Biodiversity, Environmental rights forests, Indigenous Peoples, eco-assets, community and culture, conservation, species at risk, policy and regulation, land use, human health and well-being, Indigenous protected and conserved areas, climate change, natural capital

 Traditional knowledge held by Indigenous Peoples in Canada about the boreal forest offers western scientists a vitally important information source.
 With the boreal forest facing increasing threats from climate change, habitat loss and fragmentation, and invasive species, this knowledge is more important than ever.